 Obviously immersion is the most natural way to learn a language.
-We threw our kids into the deep end by sending them to a fully Spanish-speaking school when they only knew a few phrase.
+We threw our kids into the deep end by sending them to a fully Spanish-speaking school when they only knew a few phrases.
 But I get it, it is hard to immerse yourself in Spanish if you aren’t living in a Spanish-speaking country.
 So you will have to put some effort in to seek out playdates for yourself and your kids.

 Put it out there that you are looking to get together with some native speakers, for yourself or your kids, to hang out and practice the language.
 Go for coffee.
 Sit by the pool.
 Watch the kids play.
-And let your friends know that it is important for you to do it all in the foreign language.
+And let your friends know that it is important for you to do it all in a foreign language.
 That way if you naturally revert to your native language they can switch the conversation back for you!

 This relaxed setting will be conducive to your learning.
 And if your friends are on it, they can kindly help you with your grammar mistakes.
-We encourage the girls’ friends to correct them, and correct us, when we are saying something wrong.
+We encourage the girls’ friends to correct them, and correct us when we are saying something wrong.
 There also something super non-confrontational when a kid is correcting you!

 Make screen time your friend.
 Use apps and movies to learn your new language.
-At first there were some complaints from the girls when I switched their movie time to be Spanish movie time, but they got used to the idea that if they were going to be allowed to watch a movie it was going to be in Spanish.
+At first, there were some complaints from the girls when I switched their movie time to be Spanish movie time, but they got used to the idea that if they were going to be allowed to watch a movie it was going to be in Spanish.

 I think most of their complaining was because the movies I got them were a simpler Spanish, from kids shows like Doc McStuffins.
 A bit below their age level!!
 I did this because I wanted them to understand what was going on, and not just tune out and watch the pretty pictures.

-Eben and I went to the theatre the other day, and although the movie was in English, it had Spanish subtitles running through the entire time.
+Eben and I went to the theatre the other day, and although the movie was in English, it had Spanish subtitles running throughout the entire time.
 I left there feeling like I had learned a few new words in Spanish due to inadvertently reading while listening.
 Maybe not the best vocabulary in my repertoire, but new words none-the-less.

 If you have Netflix or are watching a movie, switch the audio to Spanish.
 If you are struggling with the voices and accents watch the movie in English but select to have the Spanish subtitles on.

 I find that some cartoon voices can be really hard to understand.
-The other day the cartoon The Chipmunks were playing in Spanish, the combination of the speed at which they were talking and their voices made it that I was only understand about 25% of what they were saying.
+The other day the cartoon The Chipmunks were playing in Spanish, the combination of the speed at which they were talking and their voices made it that I only understood about 25% of what they were saying.
 I could’ve used some subtitle help.

-There are also a lot of apps out there that are either games in a different language, or apps that cater to teaching a different language.
+There are also a lot of apps out there that are either game in a different language, or apps that cater to teaching a different language.
 One that we have found extremely helpful is Duolingo.
 And it’s free!
 Both adults and kids can use it.
-Our girls needed a little help using it at first, since a portion of it is reading and writing, but we would read it to them and they would dictate the answers to us.
+Our girls needed a little help using it at first since a portion of it is reading and writing, but we would read it to them and they would dictate the answers to us.

-As a kid I used to belt out La Bamba whenever it came on the radio.
+As a kid, I used to belt out La Bamba whenever it came on the radio.
 I had no idea what I was singing, but I was singing it properly.
 My brain had memorized the sounds.
 Now use this trick to actually learn what you are singing!

 Starting with the basics, learn the days of the week, or the months of the year, to a tune.
 You’ll see, you will remember them so much easier this way.
-Learn kids songs in the language you wish to learn, and take the time to learn what each word you are singing means.
+Learn kids’ songs in the language you wish to learn, and take the time to learn what each word you are singing means.

 The next step, listen to “adult” songs in that language.
-We love latin music, so it is super fun to learn this way.
+We love Latin music, so it is super fun to learn this way.
 I am extremely visual so it is helpful for me to look up the lyrics to a song and then sing along with it.

 Reading in Spanish is way easier than reading English.
 Most of the letters only have one sound.
 Learn the phonetic alphabet and you will be good to go.
-Start by reading kids books, which will have a simpler vocabulary, and work your way up.
-I am still at kid level books.
+Start by reading kids’ books, which will have a simpler vocabulary, and work your way up.
+I am still at kid-level books.